cah6/cah6.github.io/_posts/technology/2019-04-18-nix-haskell-2.md

 - Haskell IDE Engine (HIE) with [Atom, Sublime, Visual Studio Code, Emacs, etc]
 - ghc-simple for Visual Studio Code

 I also want to quickly mention intellij-haskell.
-Coming from a java job, I'm used to intellij and find that this plugin provides the best overall dev experience.
-However, it's tied to stack projects and isn't suitable, as far as I can tell, for projects built with Nix.
-If your project is using stack, check it out too!
+Coming from Java, I'm used to intellij and find that this plugin provides an excellent overall dev experience.
+However, it's tied to Stack projects and isn't suitable, as far as I can tell, for projects built with Nix.
+If your project is using Stack, check it out too!
+For what it's worth, my main reason for using Nix over Stack was to be able to work on projects using [Reflex](https://reflex-frp.org/), which is more supported through the Nix ecosystem.

 Here's my experience with each: